vlm/ExampleWatchGraph/README.md

 # About

-This Apple Watch App (for WatchOS 2.0) demonstrates use of CoreGraphics.
+This WatchOS 2.0 App demonstrates the use of CoreGraphics to draw dynamic graphs on Apple Watch.

 ![Graph in Apple Watch emulator](images/watchface-animated.gif)